 Ashland University offers a broad range of scholarships to recognize achievement in many different areas.
 If you’re an outstanding student, chances are there’s a scholarship or award available for you.
-Select a link above and see your opportunities for scholarships at Ashland.
+Select a link below and see your opportunities for scholarships at Ashland.
 Your first step in receiving any aid, including scholarships, is to complete the Free Application for Federal Student Aid (FAFSA).

 Federal Pell Grant

 Students seeking financial assistance by using a Federal Pell Grant, may apply for this need-based federal grant by filing the FAFSA.
-Federal Pell Grants are limited to students with financial need, and who have not earned their first bachelor's degree.
+Federal Pell Grants are limited to students with financial need and who have not earned their first bachelor's degree.
 The amount of this grant varies.

 Federal Supplemental Educational Opportunity Grant